45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 6. Address barriers to information sharing and joint working by identifying a named member of staff who liaises with the parents or guardians and facilitates regular meetings to discuss the child’s needs and progress.

-Hopefully, the information provided has given you a clearer idea of the pupil premium strategies that will have the biggest impact and help you make the best decisions with your budget for 2023/24
+Hopefully, the information provided has given you a clearer idea of the pupil premium strategies that will have the biggest impact.
+This will help you to make the best decisions with your budget for 2024/25 and ensure it aligns with your school improvement strategy.

 x